-During week 16/2017 (17/04 to 23/04), the observed morbidity ranged within the expected limits.
+During week 7/2019 (11/02 to 17/02), the observed morbidity ranged within the expected limits.

-During this week, 3 cases of chickenpox were reported from the total of the refugee/migrant centres in the country, (all being children aged up to 14 years old).
+During this week, 14 chickenpox cases were reported, 10 of whom aged up to 15 years old.
 Chickenpox is usually a mild disease in childhood; populations in which childhood vaccination has not been introduced (i.e. populations from the countries of origin of refugees/migrants hosted in the centres) experience chickenpox as a "childhood disease", with periodic outbreaks.
 The HCDCP has issued instructions for the management of chickenpox cases in centres hosting refugees/migrants (www.keelpno.gr/).